MarkLundager/Java-Code-Style-Improver/README.md

    ```

 5. Now you should have the extension available in VSCode.
 If VSCode was already open make sure you reload the window (ctrl + shift + p), in the search bar that appears type reload and the suggestion to reload the window should appear.
 Otherwise simply just open VSCode and open a project to see if it contains any of the issues listed in the description of the tool.

-## Examples
-If you wish to see examples, simply open vscode and click file in the top right corner.
-Click open folder and navigate to the folder "testfiles" in the project.
-Once it loads, all the files in this folder should contain one of the issues detected by this tool.

 ##Checking a directory for errors: